methupaPerera/light-mailer/README.md

 # Light Mailer

 You can use this automated version of Nodemailer to send emails easily.
+All you have to do is create a REST API and make a request to it using a frontend with the necessary data which you want to send in the email.

 ## Installation